You are here

-- Fellowships Held Concurrently with GA Appointments: A GA who wishes to accept a concurrent external (i.e., not receiving funding from the Graduate School) fellowship appointment may do so by petitioning the GA’s graduate studies committee and obtain written approval of the Graduate School, provided the GA appointment does not exceed 25 percent and all other conditions for holding GA and fellowship appointments are met.
+- Fellowships Held Concurrently with GA Appointments.
+A GA who wishes to accept a concurrent external (i.e., not receiving funding from the Graduate School) fellowship appointment may do so by petitioning the GA’s graduate studies committee and obtain written approval of the Graduate School, provided the GA appointment does not exceed 25 percent and all other conditions for holding GA and fellowship appointments are met.

 - Supervisor.
-A GA should be informed in writing about the name(s) of the person(s) who will oversee GA responsibilities.
+A GA should be informed, in writing, about the name(s) of the person(s) who will oversee GA responsibilities.
 GAs should also consult their supervisor immediately when any questions arise regarding the terms of their GA appointment (e.g., duties, schedule, etc.).

 - Training.
 Most training requirements are established by units appointing graduate associates.
 The university requires that all Graduate Teaching Associates receive a baseline of preparation and ongoing support for their teaching.
-GTAs must be notified by their appointing units when they are required to attend training provided through the University Center for the Advancement of Teaching, the appointing unit, or another office.
-Specific requirements apply to international students appointed as Graduate Teaching Associates.
-(See
+GTAs must be notified by their appointing units when they are required to attend training provided through the Drake Institute of Teaching and Learning, the appointing unit, or another office.
+Specific requirements apply to international students appointed as Graduate Teaching Associates (See

 Section 9of the Graduate School Handbook.)

 - Graduate Student Codes of Conduct and Research Ethics.
 Graduate students are expected to learn, respect, and abide by the professional codes of ethics and responsibilities of the university and those commonly accepted in the student’s field of study or area of research.
-These codes include but are not limited to the Graduate Student Code of Research and Scholarly Conduct and the university’s Code of Student Conduct.
+These codes include but are not limited to the university’s Code of Student Conduct and Research Misconduct Policy.